Who am I? - Part 1

-And so, back in 2011 when I was working as and International Volunteer Coordinator & Mentor for an education charity there came the opportunity to go to college once a week to study a counselling skills course.
-I jumped at the chance as it was a great opportunity for me to develop my own interpersonal communication skills.
+And so, back in 2011 when I was working as and International Volunteer Coordinator & Mentor for an education charity, there came the opportunity to go to college once a week to study a counselling skills course.
+I jumped at the chance, as it was a great opportunity for me to develop my own interpersonal communication skills.

 I loved this course so much that later down the line I decided to go back and do the NCFE level 3 course in 2013.
-As an equivalent to an A-level, it was much more work and provided me with a deeper understanding of a range of different types of counselling.
+Equivalent to an A-level, it was much more work and provided me with a deeper understanding of a range of different types of counselling.
 With a small group I enjoyed continuing to practice my listening skills through a series of assessed simulated counselling sessions with peers.
 The course also involved putting together a portfolio, writing essays and doing a group presentation about counselling.

 I began to learn more about what it took to train to become a qualified counsellor and was very much aware that my journey was only beginning.

-In 2014 I began my 2 year post graduate diploma in Humanistic Psychotherapeutic Counselling at The University of Brighton.
+In 2014 I began my 2-year post graduate diploma in Humanistic Psychotherapeutic Counselling at The University of Brighton.

 My training consisted of lectures and tutorial groups where I learnt about counselling history and theory.
-It also included lots of practical work in the form of 'triad' and 'fishbowl' exercises where we practiced our counselling work in simulated counselling sessions with fellow students.
+It also included lots of practical work in the form of 'triad' and 'fishbowl' exercises where we practised our counselling work in simulated counselling sessions with fellow students.
 We also had process groups where we explored how we were feeling in the moment and worked on how we cope in relation to others in different group dynamics.

-The course was very full on, and on top of writing essays and case studies we also had to find a secure a counselling placement.
+The course was very full-on, and on top of writing essays and case studies we also had to find a secure a counselling placement.